 LIGHTWEIGHT WHEELS SELECTION CRITERIA

 When I evaluate wheels, I look at four groups of selection criteria and about 20 specific ones within those groups.
-You can read all about those here.

 As you can see from the criteria I’ve emphasized for picking wheels for the mountains, half of them – aerodynamics, compliance, braking, and rim profile – are not criteria you would consider in choosing what has been traditionally thought of as a ‘climbing wheel’.
-These are important characteristics to ride fast and confidently on the high speed, steep descents you’ll experience going down a long mountain pass.
+These are important characteristics to ride fast and confidently on the high-speed, steep descents you’ll experience going down a long mountain pass.

 In these situations, you’ll want aerodynamic wheels for max speed with rim profiles that keep the bike stable in crosswinds.
 While most dedicated lightweight wheels for climbing are lower profile than all-arounds, you can still shape the rims to reduce drag and cheat the crosswinds.